0xCucurbitaceae/TrustfulBot/README.md

 - [] vote on new titles?
 - [] react on an attestation to confirm it
 - [] support disabling titles
+- [] attest of an address mapping when sending a canonical address

 **resolver**